Job interviews can be stressful but the better prepared you are for the interview, the better your chance of creating a good impression.

 Interview Stream provides you with an online platform to practice and video record your responses to interview questions.

-- Create your account at Melbourne Careers Interview Stream (use your student email address only).
+- Create your account at University of Melbourne Interview Stream (use your student email address only)

 - Record your answers and play back to see yourself on film.

 - Read the User Guide from within the Resources section of the home page and check that your internet connection, webcam and audio are fit for purpose.
-Firefox or Safari and the most up to date Adobe Flash Player are recommended.
+Firefox or Safari and the most up to date Adobe Flash Player is recommended

 Types of interviews